draphyz/DDD/README.md

 - IQueryHandler throws exceptions of type QueryException
 - ICommandHandler throws exceptions of type CommandException

 The Domain and Application layers have their own base exception class (respectively DomainException and ApplicationException).
+These classes defines a property IsTransient indicating whether the exception is transient.